smithy-lang/smithy/docs/source-2.0/guides/gradle-plugin/index.rst

 By default, the plugin will look for a file called ``smithy-build.json`` at the project's root and will use that as the :ref:`smithy-build config <smithy-build>` for your project.
-If no smithy-build.json file is found then an empty build config is used to build the project.
+If no smithy-build.json file is found, then an empty build config is used to build the project.

 Alternatively, you can explicitly configure one or more smithy-build configs to use for